aihamrad/Netbook/README.md

 Once the installation is complete, run the command `npm start` to start the development server.
 This should launch the application in your default web browser.

-to check unit tests run the comman `npm test`
+5 - To check unit tests run the comman `npm test`

 ## cloud service